HallaSurvivor/Blog/_posts/2021-11-16-dense-pythagorean-triples.md

 <img src="/assets/images/dense-pythagorean-triples/rational-circle.png" width="75%">

 This means we can _compeltely characterize_ pythagorean triples by rational slopes.
-In the language of algebraic geometry, we say that the (rational) affine line is [birationally equivalent][4] to the circle.
+In the language of algebraic geometry, we say that the affine line is [birationally equivalent][4] to the circle.

 <div class=boxed markdown=1>